 Students are responsible for maintaining regular and punctual attendance for each class session.
 Students who expect to miss or arrive late for class must notify the instructor in advance.
-Students who miss more than two unexcused classes in a semester will receive a grade of "F" (Fail) and must repeat the course.
-Students whose absence or tardiness affects the quality of their work or the work of the class may be given a lower grade.
-In those instances in which where a class is offered on in a weekend intensive format (that is, three or fewer class meetings in a semester), missing one class will result in a grade of "F" (Fail).
+Students who miss more than two unexcused class sessions, or an accumulation of 5 hours of class time due to late arrival or tardiness will receive a grade of "F" (Fail) and must repeat the course.
+Students whose absence or tardiness affects the quality of their work or the work of the class may be given a lower grade at the discretion of the faculty instructor.
+In those instances in which a class is offered in a weekend intensive format (that is, three or fewer class meetings in a semester), missing one class will result in a grade of "F" (Fail).
 Due to the unique structure of the practicum seminar courses, students who miss more than one class session in a semester will receive a grade of "No Credit" or "NC" and be referred to the Training Committee for review.